 How To Check Quality Of Cement At Site

-Cement is one of the most important materials used in construction.
+Cement is one of the most important building materials used in construction.
 The strength of a structure depends upon several factors, cement quality is one of them.

-1. Date Of Packing:
+1. Date Of Packing

-Generally, cement should be used before 90 days from the manufacturing date.
-The percentage of strength loss of cement is given in the below table.
+Generally, cement should be used 90 days from the manufacturing date.
+If the manufacturing date exceeds 12 months, It should not be used. please check the percentage of strength loss of cement given in the below table.

-2. Cement Color:
+2. Cement Color

 The cement should be uniform in color.
-Good quality cement should have gray color with greenish shade.
+Good quality cement should have gray color with a greenish shade.

-3. Check For Lumps:
+3. Check For Lumps

 No lumps should be present in the cement.
-Lumps are formed due to absorption of moisture from the climate.
+Lumps are formed due to the absorption of moisture from the climate.

-4. Rubbing Test:
+4. Rubbing Test

-Cement should feel smooth while rubbing in between fingers.
+The cement should feel smooth while rubbing in between fingers.
 If it gives a rough feeling that means cement is mixed with sand.

-5 Temperature Test:
+5 Temperature Test

-6. Float Test:
+6. Float Test

 Take some amount of cement and throw it in water.
 The cement should float for sometimes before it sinks in the water.

-7. Setting Test:
+7. Setting Test

 Make a thick cement paste with water and immerse it in water for 24 hours.
 It should be set and should not develop cracks.

-8. Strength Test:
+8. Strength Test